CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

         },
         ```

-    - Finally, we can call all of our new logic by changing onAddAttachmentSubmit function.
-We will replace:
+    - Finally, we can trigger our newly implemented logic by updating the onAddAttachmentSubmit function.
+To do this, we will replace the existing code with our custom logic.

         old: